 Can your business continue to operate safely?
 Can your employees continue to work?
 Will your customers want your products or services?
 Can your suppliers keep up with demand?
 Will you have enough money to pay your staff, your suppliers, the taxman… all these questions and more are swirling around in a maelstrom of doubt, confusion and, for some, blind panic.

-I’ve worked in insolvency, business turnaround and recovery for the past twenty years.
-I repeat, time and time again, “Don’t worry, I’ve seen it all before,” and most of my clients take comfort from those words.
-“Things are never as bad as they seem,” is my mantra.
+We’ve worked in insolvency, business turnaround and recovery for the past twenty years.
+We repeat, time and time again, “Don’t worry, we’ve seen it all before,” and most of our clients take comfort from those words.
+“Things are never as bad as they seem,” is our mantra.
 “Things will get better.”

 This time, we are entering a period of real uncertainty.
 How long will the economy be affected by the current measures to stop or slow down the spread of the virus?
 What will it mean in the short-term and how will the economic landscape be changed in the longer term?

 Nobody knows for sure.
 But my advice to business owners who are worried about the future are as follows:

 - Don’t panic.
 We know that it’s not easy to stay cool as a cucumber when your plans are overtaken by events and there is little certainty about the future.
 Take a moment to breathe deeply, remember that we are all in this together.
 If you are struggling to cope with anxiety, there is lots of help available to help you get through this.
 Organisations such as Mind and Anxiety UK offer help and support to anyone who needs it.
 Keeping your mind healthy is just as important as looking after your body.